Course Catalog 2026-2027

 This course explores the history of homosexuality as a legible social and cultural category; of LGBTQ individuals and communities as self-aware social and political actors; and of LGBTQ/anti-LGBTQ politics as arenas in which modern Americans have debated fundamental questions about human rights, personal autonomy, and citizenship.
 We will map the frameworks within which individuals have sought out, enjoyed, and understood sexual activity with others of the same sex; trace the growth of gay and lesbian communities over the course of the twentieth century; and survey the dramatic shifts and turns from the emergence of an organized gay and lesbian political movement to the traumas of the AIDS epidemic and the increasingly bitter fights over LGBTQ citizenship and personhood of the last few decades.

-342-2 History of Modern France: Cinema and Society
+342-2 History of Modern France: 19th Century to Present

 349-0 The Holocaust